WHAT TO EXPECT ON YOUR VOYAGE

 WHAT TIME DOES BOARDING START?

-- Trainees will stay on-board for at least 30 minutes before leaving the ship.
+- Voyage participants will stay on-board for at least 30 minutes after the ship berths.

 - For regional voyages, the arrival time, departure times and locations will be emailed to you prior to departure.

-Always check the departure time on the email confirming your booking!
+Please always check your arrival and departure times on the email confirming your booking!
+Arrival and departure times may vary.

 Allow time to purchase gloves, hats or any of our branded merchandising before boarding.
 A small selection of merchandise is carried on board.